licg9999/review-of-state-management-in-react/01-getting-started-with-an-mvc-example/README.md

 $ npm i date-fns
 ```

 The example module, the composite clock, would be all placed in `src/CompositeClock`.
 To match the 3 requried states, there would be 3 models, `TimeModel`, `AnalogueModel` and `DigitalModel`.
-They provide methods for changing and getting their states, and broadcast events for subscribers on these states changed.
+They provide methods for changing and getting their states, and emit events for subscribers on these states changed.
 Also, they fulfill the relation of the 3 states as required.

 And for controllers and views, `TimeModel` has none, `AnalogueModel` has `AnalogueView` and `AnalogueController`, `DigitalModel` as `DigitalView` and `DigitalController`.
 Then, all these parts are glued together by `CompositeView` and `CompositeController` to fulfill the functionality.